faadias/ezdb/README.md

 ## Waiting for parallel Promises to finish

-As mentioned earlier, you can insert, update or remove records within a foor loop to avoid the transactional behaviour.
+As mentioned earlier, you can insert, update or remove records within a for loop to avoid the transactional behaviour.
 Although parallel, what if we need to WAIT until all of the operations are finished before proceeding?
 All you have to do is use the ezdb.wait method.
 Let us write an example with a loop:

 	var people = [
 		{ id : 45, firstname : "Joanne" , lastname : "Pope"     , age : 72, gender : "F" },